 Building trust will build strong brand relationships and result in loyal shoppers.
 But as I mentioned, online grocery is still relatively untapped.
 To get ahead of the competition and ensure your brand is the one shoppers turn to, you need to understand the current landscape.

-Marketers should leverage mobile journey data to learn which competitor’s users are most active, and attract these users during moments of intent.
+Digital advertisers should leverage mobile journey data to learn which competitor’s users are most active, and attract these users during moments of intent.

 Above you can see a selected watchlist of three grocery apps in Ogury Active Insights.
 Ogury’s consented first-party mobile journey data reveals that engagement on the Pick ‘n Save app fluctuates, whereas Walmart Grocery and Intacart’s remain more consistent.